 Feldenkrais and Injury Lesson

-In my summit presentation I’ll provide short examples of work with students and performers using my adaptations of the Feldenkrais Method.
+In my summit presentation I provide short examples of work with students and performers using my adaptations of the Feldenkrais Method.
 I include work with beginners, work in public school classroom settings, work with advanced students, and a zoom lesson with a professional dealing with injury.
-Here is a short version of a zoom Feldenkrais lesson with a professional trombone player just to give you a taste of what it’s all about.
-I’ll post a longer version here after my summit presentation.
+As promised, here is the expanded version of the zoom Feldenkrais lesson with a professional trombone player from the end of my presentation!

 Click this link to access a downloadable PDF of the bibliography for my summit presentation.

 My own publications, including the book chapters I’ll reference in my presentation can be found on my Research and Publications page.
 You may also be interested in the Ten Minute Techniques I have created for music educators looking for new ideas for introducing and trouble-shooting technical issues in string playing.

 Here are some additional resources which I have found invaluable in learning more about musicians’ injury prevention and healing:

 Please feel free to contact me with questions and more discussion related to the summit, your experience as a student, teacher, or performer, and anything Feldenkrais or music-related!